-Students sign up for this course to begin the development of the Dissertation proposal.
-The course includes seminars and other activities to assist the student in developing a Dissertation proposal that meets the requirements of the PhD in Population Health Science.
-Students are also aided in assembling their Dissertation committees.
-The course culminates with the preparation of an annotated outline of the draft Dissertation proposal.
-Students earn a Pass or Fail at the end of the semester based on completion of expectations.
-Students may complete up to two specialization courses during the semester in which they enroll in PHS 805 but may not register for PHS 807 until all other coursework is completed.
+Students sign up for this course to begin the development of the dissertation proposal.
+The course includes seminars and other activities to assist the student in developing a dissertation proposal that meets the requirements of the PhD in Population Health Science.
+Students are also aided in assembling their dissertation committees.
+The course culminates with the preparation of an annotated outline of the draft dissertation proposal.
+Students earn a Pass or Fail at the end of the trimester based on completion of expectations.
+Students may complete up to two specialization courses during the trimester in which they enroll in PHS 805, but may not register for PHS 807 until all coursework is completed.